 “While the proportion of people over 65 years old around the globe is currently 10%, it is expected to jump to 22% by 2050.”

-In the coming year, the Council on Ageing will continue its efforts to raise awareness around the topic of ageing, working closely with actors at the policy level and with business leaders seeking increased interaction with these actors as well as their engagement with specific Council-led initiatives and dialogues.
+In the coming year, the Global Agenda Council on Ageing will continue its efforts to raise awareness on the topic of ageing.
+It will work closely with actors at the policy level and with business leaders, seeking increased interaction with themand their engagement with specific Council-led initiatives and dialogues.
 The Council will organize a high-level meeting with business leaders to examine the role companies can play in the context of ageing populations.
 The Council will finalize the conceptual model of the Global Ageing Preparedness Index, for discussion at the World Economic Forum Annual Meeting 2014.
-Finally, the Council will translate the book Global Population Ageing: Peril or Promise? in other languages to increase its impact.
+Finally, the Council will campaign for policy-makers and business leaders to incorporate recommendations from its publication Global Population Ageing: Peril or Promise?

 To get involved please contact

-Council Manager: Marc Caverzasio, Research Analyst, Global Agenda Councils, email@example.com
+Council Manager: Mehran Gul, Senior Knowledge Manager, Global Agenda Councils, email@example.com

-Forum Lead: Martina Gmür, Senior Director, Head of the Network of Global Agenda Councils, firstname.lastname@example.org
+Forum Lead: Martina Gmür, Senior Director, Head, Network of Global Agenda Councils, firstname.lastname@example.org